-Objective 1.4 Estate distributions will be made to heirs and beneficiaries
+Objective 1.4 Estate distributions will be made to intestate successors and beneficiaries

+1.4.1 Percentage

-1.4.1 Percentage of deceased estate funds that are distributed to heirs and beneficiaries rather than transferred to the BC Unclaimed Property Society
+of deceased estate funds

+that are distributed to

+intestate successors and

+beneficiaries rather than

+transferred to the

+BC Unclaimed

+50 Property Society

-The PGT administers estates for which the executor, heir, beneficiary or other eligible person is not able or willing to do so.
+The PGT administers estates for which the executor, intestate successor, beneficiary or other eligible person is not able or willing to do so.
 If the PGT is unable to determine the lawful intestate successors of an estate after conducting a search, the balance of the estate after payment of creditors, administrator fees and expenses, is transferred to the BC Unclaimed Property Society.